"Not all those who wander are lost..." - J R R Tolkien

 In the evening we joined the City tour.
 The route took us through the fascinating city where modern buildings tower over historical monuments and traditional dwellings.
 Stopped at the Gold Souk and bought two gold bracelets and a diamond ring.
 It was sunset when we reached the sandy beach of Jumeriah, and Jumeriah Mosque is beautiful by day and by night.
 Stopped for photo shots of Burj Al-Arab, the award-winning hotel that combines contemporary architecture with rich culture of the Middle East.The tour took 4 hours to complete and by the time we reached our apartment we were famished.
 Had briani dinner at Ghurair City Mall.

-This morning we promised to meet Nor at Deira City Center at 10.30 a.m.
+This morning we promised to meet my nephew Nor Azhar at Deira City Center at 10.30 a.m.
 He would be flying back to KL tomorrow evening.
 This would be his last flight with MAS.
 Effective October he will be joining the Etihad Airways, the new National Airline for UAE.
-Most probably Niza and kids will be joining him in Abu Dhabi once he has settled accommodation and education arrangements.Nor brought us to Naif district where we met up with a few MAS crew members at one of their favorite restaurants.
+Most probably Niza and their kids will be joining him in Abu Dhabi once he has settled accommodation and education arrangements.Nor brought us to Naif district where we met up with a few MAS crew members at one of their favorite restaurants.
 Together we went to Phulwani Textile shop and had a good bargain.
 The prices were reasonably cheap and the cloth materials ranged from cool printed cottons to exotic brocades.
 Fortunately shops closed at 12.30 noon and to open again at 4.00 p.m.
 If not, would need to buy extra bags for the excess baggage.

 September 27, 2004

 The Arabian adventures

 |(Riding the camel in the desert)|